laboon/ebook/text/41_advanced_unit_testing.md

 I wouldn't have asked the question if I didn't have an answer---__test doubles__.
 Test doubles are "fake" objects which you can use in your tests to "stand in" for other objects in the codebase.
 This has numerous benefits aside from hiding pieces of the codebase that don't work.
 Test doubles also allow you to localize the source of errors.
 If our tests for `haveFunAtTheDuckPond()` fail, then the problem should lie in that particular method, not in one of the classes or methods that the method depends upon.

-JUnit does not support test doubles directly, but you can install libraries that do to use alongside JUnit.
-For this (and the next few sections), we will use Mockito to enable doubles, mocks, verification, and stubbing.
+JUnit does not support test doubles directly, but there are libraries that you can install alongside JUnit that do.
+For the next few sections, we will use Mockito to enable doubles, mocks, verification, and stubbing.
 I know we haven't defined these terms yet, but isn't it exciting to know what's coming next?

 Here is an example of using a test double with JUnit and Mockito to test a method which relies on a test double object.
 Note that the Mockito calls all test doubles "mocks", even if they don't use the capabilities of a mock object (described later in the chapter):